Plutonium-byte/multi-class-clothes-prediction/README.md

 The project is organized into three main Python scripts:

-Run the below command to install dependencies:
+Run the below command to install dependencies (`requirements.txt` is inside the Docker folder):
 ```
 pip install -r requirements.txt
 ```